mrrajan/rhoda-ci/README.md

 See [CONTRIBUTING.md](./CONTRIBUTING.md)

-# ODS-CI Container Image
+# ODA-CI Container Image
-See build [README](build/README.md) on how you can build a container to run ODS-CI automation in OpenShift.
+See build [README](build/README.md) on how you can build a container to run ODA-CI automation in OpenShift.

 # License
 This project is open sourced under MIT License.
-AAA